Vintage Bagpipes for Sale

 CAD $5,195 plus shipping

-Henderson, Circa 1935, Imitation Ivory, Nickel, Ivory
+Henderson, Circa 1930s, Imitation Ivory, Nickel

-This set seems to be attracting no interest, though it is tonally one of the best sets on the site.
+This Henderson set seems to be attracting no interest, though it is tonally one of the best sets on the site.

 It would be a confusing bagpipe to come across because it was remounted at some point with non-replica mounts.
 After considerable study, the pipes were determined to have probably been made in the 1930s.